 NIH F & K Grant Writing Workshop (Online)

-Winter 2023 (3 units)
+Winter 2025 (3 units)

-This course is designed to provide doctoral students and fellows with training on the preparation of a NIH Fellowship or Career Development Award application in a structured environment.
+This course is designed to provide doctoral students and other trainees with training on the preparation of a NIH Fellowship or Career Development Award application in a structured environment.
 The course will cover funding mechanisms, NIH submission and review procedures, charting out a timeline for writing and assembling all grant components, and writing each component of the grant application.

 Objectives